dotlang/language/doc/RFE.md

 First copy the source, then run `dot update` and it will automatically scan the source and fetch required packages.
 `dot ls-req` will give you a list of dependencies.
 Anyway, we won't need a big Makefile, requirements.txt or Gemfile.

+? - How can we work on multiple interrelated projects at the same time?
+How can we have different versions of the same dependency?
+What if we need libA any version and libB but libB needs a specific version of libA?